pantheon-systems/edge-integrations-wordpress-sdk/docs/main.md

 ### `pantheon.ei.custom_header_data`

-This filter is applied in the `update_vary_headers` function and allows engineers to modify the custom `HeaderData` before it's returned.
+This filter is applied in the `update_vary_headers` function and allows engineers to modify the custom `HeaderData` before it is returned.

 #### Parameters